 WHEREAS, all Alaskans, regardless of age, ability, or location deserve access to the wide variety of health care options in Alaska; and

-WHEREAS, we are blessed to live in a time in which medicine and technology allow us to live longer; however, despite these advances, many Americans still suffer from chronic illness or pain, and are disabled or otherwise in need of ongoing care; and
+WHEREAS, we are blessed to live in a time when medicine and technology have helped us live longer.
+However, despite these advances, many Americans suffer from chronic illness or pain, are disabled or otherwise in need of ongoing care; and

 WHEREAS, family caregivers are those who volunteer in service of loved ones who are in need of care.
-By courageously stepping forward to provide generous and constant support, caregivers reflect family and community life at its best; and
+They courageously step forward to provide generous and constant support to their loved ones.
+Caregivers reflect family and community life at its best; and

-WHEREAS, caregivers often work long hours and face near-impossible obstacles to meet and anticipate the needs of their loved ones.
+WHEREAS, caregivers strive to meet and anticipate the needs of their loved ones, often working long hours and facing near-impossible obstacles.
 Their duties include running errands, attending medical appointments, providing transportation, preparing meals, grooming, and providing companionship.
-These tasks are vitally important to the quality of life of those they care for and often require significant time and effort, especially when balancing the pressures and responsibilities of their own lives; and
+These tasks are vitally important to the quality of life of their charge and often require significant time and effort, especially when balancing the pressures and responsibilities of their own lives; and

-WHEREAS, an estimated 94,000 family and other informal caregivers in Alaska embody the values of compassion and service to others.
-Caregiving often exerts a heavy emotional, physical, and financial toll that can put family caregivers at risk for depression, poor health, and financial hardship, and taking time out for respite is important for family caregivers to mitigate these negative effects; and
+WHEREAS, these extraordinary individuals – moms and dads, sons and daughters, siblings, grandparents, and many others – embody the values of compassion and service to others.
+Caregiving often exerts a heavy emotional, physical, and financial toll that can put family caregivers at risk for depression, poor health, and financial hardship, and taking time out for respite is important for family caregivers; and

 WHEREAS, family caregivers deserve recognition and respect for the immeasurable sacrifices they make in service to others.
-Caregivers fulfill an important role in the health care system and dedicate their time and effort each day to improving the quality of life for many Alaskans struggling with a range of health conditions; and
+They play an important role in the health care system in Alaska, and the men and women who provide care to loved ones dedicate their time and effort to improving the quality of life for many Alaskans struggling with a myriad of health conditions; and

 Family Caregivers Month

-in Alaska, and encourage all Alaskans to recognize the value family caregivers offer as part of our long-term system and to care for them by offering support with their caregiving responsibilities.
+in Alaska, and encourage all Alaskans to recognize the importance of family caregivers as part of our long-term system and to care for them by offering support with their caregiving responsibilities.